 - Easy to set up with short how-to videos.
 When we bought a dedicated shipping computer (instead of just using my laptop), I spent several hours trying to get our printer at that time (a Zebra LP2844) to work correctly with it.
 In the end, I ended up setting it up on our main home desktop (for some reason it worked on there) for several weeks, until I had the time to deal with customer service and figure it out.
 We didn’t have any such issues with our Rollo!
 Your computer recognizes it as a normal printer and we didn’t have to deal with finding and downloading any of the archaic control software or drivers that we’ve dealt with in the past.
 If you can’t figure it out on your own, there are simple videos on both YouTube and Rollo’s site to help!

 - Prints labels from 1.57″ to 4.1″ wide with Automatic Label Identification.
 We got so tired of switching labels in our old printer every time we needed to print Amazon FBA labels that we actually bought an entirely separate printer.
 With the Rollo, you simply have to load the labels and push a button.
 It will automatically analyze the type and size of labels you are using!

 - No Maintenance!
 Most thermal printers don’t need much love to keep them happy, but the Rollo is particularly stalwart.
 It does not need regular cleaning, oiling, part replacement, or anything of that sort.

 Is the Rollo perfect?
-No. Is it the best printer on the market for the price?
+No. Is it the value on the market?
 A resounding YES!
-It is cheaper up front, and then cheaper to operate than nearly every other printer we looked at.
-We pay less than 2 cents apiece for our labels and have put over 3,000 through this printer with no issues.
-The way things are going, I won’t be surprised in our Rollo lasts another 10 years, but if it died tomorrow, I’d probably buy another one.
+It is cheaper to operate than nearly every other printer we looked at.
+In the past year, we have put over 3,000 labels through this printer with no issues.
+The way things are going, I won’t be surprised if our Rollo lasts another 10 years, but if it died tomorrow, I’d probably buy another one.